YahooArchive/mojito/docs/dev_guide/code_exs/simple_view_template.rst

 Summary
 #######

-This example shows how to create a simple view for Mojito applications with `Mustache templates <http://mustache.github.com/>`_.
+This example shows how to create a simple view for Mojito applications with `Handlebars <http://handlebarsjs.com/>`_.
 Mojito views are template files that are rendered into HTML and served to a device.
 These template files are simply called *view templates* in this example and throughout the Mojito documentation.

 The following topics will be covered:

 - adding a simple view template
-- Mustache template basics
+- Handlebars template basics
 - passing data to the view template

 Implementation Notes